rivue/Gamified-Study-Tool/README.md

         - ✅ ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)
             - ⭐️ Delete sections (requires entering the name of the unit / course just for accidental reasons)
+                - DELETE SECTION MIGRATION c7209aac4ac0
             - ⭐️ Delete Units (requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Delete courses / libraries (whatever they're called) (requires entering the name of the unit / course just for accidental reasons)
                - ⭐️ Remember to delete from both DB and pinecone as well, as well as respective child / parent courses / units / sections / libraries, roomNameState, LibraryFavorites, question, question_choice, LibraryMembership, etc...
-        - ⭐️ (NOTE: do AFTER deleting sections / units / courses and adding sections) ability to leave a library
+        - ⭐️ (NOTE: do AFTER deleting sections / units / courses and adding sections) ability to leave a library <-- jules
             - in explore courses page, add a "leave library" next to the "go to Course" button when a user joins the course
+            - for course owner, it is replaced by delete library, which erases everything

         medium (chip away at when tired / mentally exhausted from hard ones):
         - ⭐️ add staging / pre-production environment that isn't localhost